Time-frequency analysis on flat tori and Gabor frames in finite dimensions: A Bargmann-type transform and finite Gabor Frames

 If $N=K$ is odd, then $N^2/2+nN=Nk+1/2$, for some $k\in\mathbb{Z}$.
 Therefore, the condition (ii) is automatically satisfied as $\sum_{k=1}^N(j_k,l_k)\in \mathbb{N}^2$.

 If $N=K$ is even, then for every $k\in\mathbb{Z}$ there exist $n\in\mathbb{Z}$ such that $N^2/2+nN=Nk$.
 Therefore, we get a frame if and only if $\sum_{k=1}^N(j_k,l_k)\notin N\mathbb{N}^2$. \pbox

-This result can be reformulated in the following sense: the discrete Gabor system generated by the sampled, periodized Gaussian is in \emph{general linear position} if $N$ is odd (and \emph{almost} in general linear position if $N$ is even).
+This result can be reformulated in the following sense: the discrete Gabor system, generated by the sampled and periodized Gaussian, is in \emph{general linear position} if $N$ is odd (and \emph{almost} in general linear position if $N$ is even).
 If any $N$ points from the set $\{(j,k):\ j,k\in 0,...,N\}$ yield a finite Gabor frame for $\mathbb{C}^N$ with window $\mathsf{g}$, then $\mathsf{g}$ is said to be in general linear position, see for example \cite{Goetz}.
 In \cite{Malikiosis} it is shown that almost every vector in $\mathbb{C}^N$ is in general linear position for every $N\in\mathbb{N}$.
 However, explicitly known examples of vectors in general linear position are not localized and thus of no use for practical purposes of finite Gabor analysis.
-Our result on the other hand allows to use localized windows (for appropriate choices of $\lambda$) for the prize that one needs to use one additional sampling point if the number of points $N\in\mathbb{N}$ is even and enjoys a particular arithmetic structure.
+Our result on the other hand allows to use localized windows (for appropriate choices of $\lambda$) for the prize that one needs to use one additional sampling point if the number of points $N\in\mathbb{N}$ is even and enjoys a particular arithmetic structure. {The property that a vector $\mathsf{g}\in\mathbb{C}^N$ is in general linear position is equivalent to the Gabor matrix $\mathcal{G}(\mathsf{g})\in\mathbb{C}^{N\times N^2}$, $ \mathcal{G}(\mathsf{g} )_{n,(j,k)}=\mathsf{g} [n-j]e^{2\pi i kn/N}$, being \emph{full spark}.
+We have thus shown that $\mathcal{G}(\mathsf{h_N^\lambda})$ is \emph{full spark if $N$ is odd}.} The concept of the spark of a matrix has been considered by Donoho and Elad \cite{donoho2003optimally} as a measure to decide uniqueness of the solution in sparse reconstruction problems.
+Later, Alexeev, Cahill, and Mixon introduced \emph{full spark frames} \cite{alexeev2012full}.
+They proved that testing whether a given matrix is full spark, is NP-hard under randomized polynomial-time reductions, concluding that \emph{deterministic full spark constructions} (such as the one we offer in this paper) \emph{are particularly significant}, because they guarantee a property which is otherwise difficult to check.
+Full spark matrices/frames are of great importance in various applications, for example, in compressed sensing \cite{fora13}, operator identification \cite{kalepfpo} and (Gabor) phase retrieval \cite{Palina}.